 Preparation of the Environmental Assessment Report

-The draft Environmental Assessment (EA) is currently being prepared with the FTA as the lead agency and is anticipated to be released for the Public Review in Fall of 2017.
+The draft Environmental Assessment (EA) is currently being prepared with the FTA as the lead agency and is anticipated to be released for the Public Review in Spring 2018.

 Project Delivery Method Ordinance